carone1/ecs-dashboard/doc/ansible-installation.md

 ## ECS Dashboard

 On top of using Elasticsearch and Kibana there are extra java programs to:

 	1. Collect metadata information from ECS systems.
-Referenced as the `Collector'
+Referenced as the 'Collector'
 	2. Purge older metadata stored in Elasticsearch.
-Referenced as the `Cleaner`
+Referenced as the 'Cleaner'
 	3. Screen capture Kibana Dashboards and send them by email.
-Referenced as the `Emailer`
+Referenced as the 'Emailer'

 An ansible playbook was developed to install Collectors, Cleaners, Emailer on nodes where Elasticsearch and Kibana are also installed.